-NCPDP Pharmacy Claims.

-- 16.2.4.
+- ASC X12N 278Utilization Review Inquiry/Response; - ASC X12N 820 Payroll Deducted and Other Group Premium Payment for Insurance Products; and - NCPDP Pharmacy Claims. - 16.2.4.
 The MCO shall not revise or modify standardized forms or formats. - 16.2.5.
 Transaction types are subject to change and the MCO shall comply with applicable Federal and HIPAA standards and regulations as they occur. - 16.2.6.
-The MCO shall adhere to national standards and standardized instructions and definitions that are consistent with industry norms that are developed jointly with DHH.
+The MCO shall adhere to national standards and standardized instructions and definitions that are consistent with industry norms that are developed jointly with LDH.
 These shall include, but not be limited to, HIPAA based standards, Federal safeguard requirements including signature requirements described in the CMS State Medicaid Manual.

-16.3 Connectivity
+16.3.
+Connectivity

-- DHH is requiring that the MCO interface with DHH, the Medicaid Fiscal Intermediary (FI), the Enrollment Broker (EB), and its trading partners.
-The MCO must have capacity for real time connectivity to all DHH approved systems.
-The MCO must have the capability to allow and enable authorized DHH personnel to have real-time connectivity to the MCO's system as remote connections from DHH offices. - 16.3.2 The System shall conform and adhere to the data and document management standards of DHH and its FI, inclusive of standard transaction code sets as outlined in the MCO Systems Companion Guide. - 16.3.3.
-The MCO's Systems shall utilize mailing address standards in accordance with the United States Postal Service. - The MCO shall encourage all hospitals, physicians, and other providers in its network to adopt certified electronic health information record technology (CEHIRT) and comply and attest with its corresponding meaningful use requirements and deadlines as outlined by CMS and the Office of the National Coordinator (ONC), with specific emphasis on connection to the Louisiana Health Information Exchange (LaHIE) and development of a secure, web-accessible health record for members, such as personal health record (PHR).
-The MCO shall participate in the planning and implementation of a single, all-payer PHR at such time that DHH requires. - 16.3.5.
-The MCO shall require all emergency departments (EDs) in its network to exchange admit discharge transfer (ADT) data with a Health Information Exchange (HIE)LaHIE's ED visit registry to aid in identification of and creation of policies around high utilizers, drug seeking behavior, and chronic disease management.
+- 16.3.1.
+LDH is requiring that the MCO interface with LDH, the Medicaid Fiscal Intermediary (FI), the Enrollment Broker (EB), and its trading partners.
+The MCO must have capacity for real time connectivity to all LDH approved systems.
+The MCO must have the capability to allow and enable authorized LDH personnel to have real-time connectivity to the MCO's system as remote connections from LDH offices. - 16.3.2.
+The System shall conform and adhere to the data and document management standards of LDH and its FI, inclusive of standard transaction code sets as outlined in the MCO Systems Companion Guide. - 16.3.3.
+The MCO's Systems shall utilize mailing address standards in accordance with the United States Postal Service. - 16.3.4.
+The MCO shall encourage all hospitals, physicians, and other providers in its network to adopt certified electronic health record technology (CEHRT) and comply and attest with its corresponding meaningful use requirements and deadlines as outlined by CMS and the Office of the National Coordinator (ONC). - 16.3.5.
+The MCO shall require all emergency departments (EDs) in its network to exchange admit discharge transfer (ADT) data with a Health Information Exchange (HIE) ED visit registry to aid in identification of and creation of policies around high utilizers, drug seeking behavior, and chronic disease management.
 The visit registry would consist of three basic attributes: 1) the ability to capture and match patients based on demographics information, 2) the ability to identify the facility at which care is being sought, and 3) at minimum, the chief complaint of the visit.
 These three pieces of information are commonly available through the HL7 ADT message standard and in use by most ED admission systems in use today across the country.
-This data should be available in real-time in order to assist providers and systems with up-to-date information for treating patients appropriately. - 16.3.6.
-The MCO shall require all network hospitals to comply with the data submission requirements of Louisiana Revised Statues Section 1300.111-114.
-Including, but not limited to, syndromic surveillance data under the Sanitary Code of the State of Louisiana (LAC 51:II.105).
-MCOs shall encourage the use of LaHIEs where direct connections to public health reporting information systems are not feasible or are cost prohibitive.
+This data should be available in real-time in order to assist providers and systems with up-to-date information for treating patients appropriately.